tetrapod00/godot-docs/tutorials/assets_pipeline/import_process.rst

 .. image:: img/import_process_change_preset.webp

-The default import parameters for a given resource type can be changed project-wide using the **Import Defaults** tab of the Project Settings dialog:
+The default import parameters for a given resource type can be changed project-wide using the :tab:`Import Defaults` tab of the Project Settings dialog:

 .. image:: img/import_process_import_defaults.webp